gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 and running listening for requests -- which won't be that many -- and we still need to spend some time securing that MySQL database.
 Being a "Serverless" architectures enthusiast, I set out to find a more "serverless" and economic approach to this issue.
-Fortunately, the Gatsby.js community had already found it in a powerful CMS called Contentful.
+Fortunately, the Gatsby community had already found it in a powerful CMS called Contentful.

 ## Contentful to the rescue